thibault/cofr/README.md

  * Only manipulate sensitive data on safe and trusted computers, e.g computers unplugged from the internet and booted on a [live linux system](https://tails.boum.org/).
  * Trust no one, and inspect the source code yourself.
+Ask people you trust to do the same.

 Cofr uses mathematically proven encryption methods, but if you use a tool to handle highly sensitive data on an unsafe computer, the amount of protection